-Temporary EmployeeFor purposes of the STD Plan, a temporary employee is an employee hired onto the U.S. JPMorgan Chase payroll for a specific length of time or for a temporary project, typically for less than six months.
-In general, these employees are paid on an hourly basis and are not
+Temporary Employee For purposes of the STD Plan, a temporary employee is an employee hired onto the U.S. JPMorgan Chase payroll for a specific length of time or for a temporary project, typically for less than six months.
+In general, these employees are paid on an hourly basis and are not eligible to participate in certain JPMorgan Chase benefit plans and paid time off policies.

-Under the Care of a Licensed Physician You are considered to be under the care of a licensed physician when you:
+Under the Care of a Licensed Physician

+You are considered to be under the care of a licensed physician when you:

-- Personally visit a licensed physician as frequently as is medically required (according to generally accepted medical standards) to effectively manage and treat your disability condition(s); - Are receiving the most appropriate treatment and care (which conforms with generally accepted medical standards for your disability condition(s)), by a licensed physician whose specialty or experience is the most appropriate for your disability; and - Are receiving active treatment from a licensed healthcare provider on a regular basis that is appropriate for your disability, as determined by the claims administrator.
+- Personally visit a licensed physician as frequently as is medically required (according to generally accepted medical standards) to effectively manage and treat your disability condition(s): - Are receiving the most appropriate treatment and care (which conforms with generally accepted medical standards for your disability condition(s)), by a licensed physician whose specialty or experience is the most appropriate for your disability; and - Are receiving active treatment from a licensed healthcare provider on a regular basis that is appropriate for your disability, as determined by the claims administrator.